FluShields Solves The Riddle: What Does FFP1, FFP2 & FFP3 Stand For?

 Respirator masks (which means they are made of a fabric designed to filter the air or impurities) are based on a grading system do indicate how much protection they offer.

 First up is FFP1, which protects against materials in concentrations up to 4x OEL or 4x APF (assigned protection factor).
-Because it is the first rung on the ladder (so to speak), they are the most affordable option and they can be bought from UK Meds for £9.99 for one £29.99 for a pack of five.

 Next is FFP2 and these offer more protection than FFP1, at concentrations up to 12x OEL or 10x APF.
 They are the European equivalent of the N95 respirator masks used in the US and this kind meet the guidance from the World Health Organisation (WHO).